nwakaku/zk_Incase/README.md

 You can remove all beneficiaries with the `remove beneficiaries` button that will clear out beneficiaries and execution data.

-## To Work on
+## Roadmap

-Drop down options for existing tokens in wallet (Pull wallet assets) Give a grace period before execution
+- Drop down options for existing tokens in wallet (Pull wallet assets)

+- Give a grace period before execution

-Send a reminder to email/calendar when check in date is coming up
+- Send a reminder to email/calendar when check in date is coming up